nivenly/community/README.md

-If you are a member, and mebers are tracked via our [Open Collective page](https://opencollective.com/nivenly-foundation), then you can open a request with Nivenly either via the Community Discord, here on GitHub Issuess, or even via email.
+If you are a member, and mebers are tracked via our [Open Collective page](https://opencollective.com/nivenly-foundation), then you can open a request with Nivenly either via the Community Discord, here on GitHub Discussions or Issuess, or even via email.
 Mainly, you just need to start a request in any avenue you choose, e.g.:

 > Hey!
 I have a [problem|question|concern] about a decision making process